archerja/hb.sh/README.md

 hb.sh will take a directory of videos and use HandBrakeCLI to convert to a .m4v format that should be compatible with Roku.

-It converts the video extensions: .mp4, .mkv, .avi, .wmv
+It converts the video extensions: .mp4, .mkv, .avi, .wmv, .mpg

 Examples